pranavmital/projects/_posts/2020-3-23-tedx-design.markdown

 ![Ticket3](/assets/images/tedx3.jpg)

 ### The Bookmark
 The theme of this year’s event was ‘Quo Vadis?’, which is latin for ‘where are we headed?’.
-In my design of the bookmark, I visually told the story of the journey of two rectangles which go from being mundane, easy to ignore shapes to becoming the famous TEDx **X** and thus showed ‘where they were headed’.
+In my design of the bookmark, I visually told the story of the journey of two rectangles which go from being mundane, easy to ignore shapes to becoming the famous **X** and thus showed ‘where they were headed’.

 ![Bookmark](/assets/images/tedx4.jpg)